Cookies on the Healthspan site

 To avoid these energy roller coasters, try incorporating these dietary tips into your lifestyle.

-Foods rich in essential fatty acids (particularly Omega 3s), such as oily fish, walnuts, seeds and seed oils, omega 3-rich eggs and avocadoes, keep you feeling fuller for longer, enhance communication between brain and body cells, plump up your skin cells delaying wrinkles, keep hair shiny and nails strong, accelerate fat loss, and provide excellent levels of energy (i).
+Foods rich in essential fatty acids (particularly Omega 3s), such as oily fish, walnuts, seeds and seed oils, omega 3-rich eggs and avocados, keep you feeling fuller for longer, enhance communication between brain and body cells, plump up your skin cells delaying wrinkles, keep hair shiny and nails strong, accelerate fat loss, and provide excellent levels of energy.
 If you find it difficult to include these foods in your diet, try an omega 3 supplement.

 Adding a little lean, quality protein to every meal and snack throughout the day, ensures the sugars derived from the carbohydrates you eat, are delivered more slowly into the bloodstream, thus avoiding energy dips and cravings.
 The best sources are lean meats and poultry, game, eggs, beans, lentils, chickpeas and hard cheeses.

 With a little pre-planning you can keep hunger at bay.
 A bag of mixed nuts, seeds and dried fruit, a couple of mini oatcakes with cottage cheese, a few carrot sticks with hummus, a small pack of fishy sushi, or a pot of natural yoghurt with fresh fruit are easy to find and light on the pocket.

 White foods are mostly refined foods.
 The nutritious outer coating of the grain has been removed leaving little more than sugar and starch, which are broken down and released into the blood stream at record speed.
 White foods don't satisfy you for long and prompt the need for another 'top up'.
 White bread, white pasta, crisps, biscuits, cakes, pastries, fries, buns and sugary, fizzy drinks are the worst culprits.